Bug report #13033

 Adding a new symbol should indeed keep scaling applied, you are right.
 Having only a scaling factor on root level does not seem quite clear to me.
 Other opinions ?

-#2 Updated by Nyall Dawson about 5 years ago
+#2 Updated by Nyall Dawson over 8 years ago

 I originally thought the same (in fact, I got part way through coding it this way) but hit an issue.